 Top three areas to add workflow automation to your sales processes:

-- Improve marketing to get better leads
+1. Improve marketing to get better leads

-We all know that there’s often a tension between marketing and sales.
-Sales reps complain that marketing isn’t doing enough—or not doing the right things—to generate or cultivate promising leads.
+We all know there’s often a tension between marketing and sales.
+Sales reps complain that marketing isn’t doing enough or not doing the right things to generate or cultivate promising leads.
 And marketing asks why sales reps aren’t properly using the great content they’ve labored to create.
-A CRM can make the work of marketers translate directly into improved lead generation in a variety of ways.
+A CRM solution can make the work of marketers translate directly into improved lead generation in a variety of ways.

 Generating quality leads is an indispensable step in any company’s sales process.
 But as any sales team knows, that’s just the start.
-It then becomes the task of sales reps to both prioritize and thoughtfully nurture those leads so that they continue down the path toward becoming actual customers.
-A CRM with a common contact manager can help by providing a reminder to reps about following up with promising prospects.
-Even better, the right CRM can also automate regular delivery of relevant content to prospects as they consider their purchase.
-For instance, a contact expressing interest in a particular product can be tagged within a CRM to receive brochures, articles and other information to influence their ultimate decision.
+It becomes the task of sales reps to both prioritize and nurture those leads to continue down the path toward becoming actual customers.
+A CRM can help by providing a reminder to reps about following up with promising prospects.
+Even better, the right CRM can automate regular delivery of relevant content to prospects as they consider their purchase.
+For instance, a contact expressing interest in a particular product is tagged to receive brochures, articles and other information to influence their ultimate decision.

-- Use customer support to improve revenue opportunities
+3. Use customer support to improve revenue opportunities

 It’s understandable that many sales reps consider their job complete when a deal is closed.
 But the reality is that the final step of the sales process never really ends.
 Delivering the products and solutions that address a new customer’s business challenges and then making sure they do the job requires consistent and determined customer support.
 While important to your company’s reputation, proactive customer satisfaction is also just smart business, because happy customers are likely to continue being customers and even expand what they buy from you.